Preschool and Temple Emanuel Staff

 Lunch Procedures

 All children have the opportunity to eat lunch at school.
 Dairy lunches should be brought from home.
-To best be able to observe the laws of Kashrut, please do not include meat or shellfish in your child’s lunch.
+To best be able to observe the laws of Kashrut, please do not include pork or shellfish in your child’s lunch.

 Please let the teachers know if items need to be placed in the refrigerator or if it needs to be heated in the microwave.
 We will have the motzi (blessing for bread) before each meal.
 Lunchtime is a time for the children to calm down and enjoy the company of those around them.